Best-wale/Best-wale/README.md

 ## 🌟 Projects

 I’m proud to have worked on several exciting projects!
 Check them out:
-- [Project 1](link-to-your-project): A web app that does XYZ and makes life easier.
+- [ShopEase](https://best-wale.github.io/Ecommerce_website/): A web app that does XYZ and makes life easier.
-- [Project 2](link-to-your-project): An interactive platform that connects people with similar interests.
+- [RoyalTix](https://bestwale.pythonanywhere.com/RoyalTix/): An interactive platform that connects people with similar interests.
-- [Project 3](link-to-your-project): A personal project where I explore [describe the project briefly].
+- [b.weather](https://bestxigbekele.github.io/WEATHER-APP/): A personal project where I explore [describe the project briefly].

 ## 📚 Always Learning